 An operating lease is an agreement whereby the lessor retains substantially all the risks and rewards incidental to ownership of an asset.
-Lease payments are recognised as an expense in the statement of profit or loss and other comprehensive income on straight-line basis over the lease term.
+Operating lease payments were recognised as an expense in the statement of profit or loss and other comprehensive income on straight-line basis over the lease term.